Effective Date: May 16, 2018

 7. What are your choices regarding online tracking, analytics and certain email communications from Checkr?

 - Online Tracking and Cookies.
-Like many websites, the Services does not currently respond to “do not track” browser headers.
+Like many websites, the Services do not currently respond to “do not track” browser headers.
 But you can take steps to limit tracking by erasing cookies from your computer’s hard drive and by setting your browser to block all cookies or warn you before a cookie is stored.
 If you disable cookies, you may be prevented from taking full advantage of the Services because they may not function properly without cookies.

 - Analytics.
-To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here.
+To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here. here.

 8. How does Checkr protect your information?